Sandhill crane: Mainland North America

 The transplantation of wild birds and introduction of captive-reared birds into suitable low-population areas have been called viable management techniques.

-The Mississippi sandhill crane has lost the most range; it used to live along most of the northern Gulf of Mexico coast, and its range was once nearly parapatric with that of its eastern neighbor.
+The Mississippi sandhill crane has lost the most range; it used to live along most of the northern Gulf Coast, and its range was once nearly parapatric with that of its eastern neighbor.
 As of 2013, about 25 breeding pairs exist in an intensively managed population.
 The Mississippi Sandhill Crane National Wildlife Refuge—established in 1975 when fewer than 35 of the birds existed—has the biggest release program for cranes on Earth, and 90% of the cranes there were raised in captivity.
 The second viable egg from a two-egg nest was occasionally removed from the nests, starting in 1965, to become part of a captive flock.
 This breeding flock is divided between the Audubon Institute's Species Survival Center and White Oak Conservation in Yulee, Florida.
 These cranes have produced offspring for annual releases into the refuge.

 A Mississippi sandhill crane was the first bird to hatch from an egg fertilized by sperm that was thawed from a cryogenic state.
 This occurred at the Audubon Institute, as part of this subspecies' endangered species recovery plan.

-About 300 Cuban sandhill cranes exist; this is the least known of the populations.

-In January 2019, 25 to 30 thousand cranes (both greater and lesser subspecies) were found wintering at the Whitewater Draw State Wildlife Area near McNeal in southeast Arizona.
+In January 2019, 25- to 30,000 cranes (both greater and lesser subspecies) were found wintering at the Whitewater Draw State Wildlife Area near McNeal in southeast Arizona.

 Sandhill cranes have been tried as foster parents for whooping cranes in reintroduction schemes.
 This failed when the whooping cranes imprinted on their foster parents, later did not recognize other whooping cranes as their conspecifics, and unsuccessfully tried to pair with sandhill cranes, instead.